metabase/metabase/docs/users-guide/05-visualizing-results.md

 These three charting types have very similar options, which are broken up into the following:

 * **Data** — choose the fields you want to plot on your x and y axes.
 This is mostly useful if your table or result set contains more than two columns, like if you're trying to graph fields from an unaggregated table.
 You can also add additional metric fields by clicking the `Add another series` link below the y-axis dropdown, or break your current metric out by an additional dimension by clicking the `Add a series breakout` link below the x-axis dropdown (note that you can't add an additional series breakout if you have more than one metric/series).
 * **Display** — here's where you can make some cosmetic changes, like setting colors, and stacking bar or area charts.
 With line and area charts, you can also change the line style (line, curve, or step).
-We've also recently added the ability to create a goal line for your chart, and to configure how your chart deals with x-axis points that have missing y-axis values.
+You can also set a goal line for your chart, and configure how your chart deals with x-axis points that have missing y-axis values.
 * **Axes** — this is where you can hide axis markers or change their ranges, and turn split axes on or off.
 You can also configure the way your axes are scaled, if you're into that kind of thing.
 * **Labels** — if you want to hide axis labels or customize them, here's where to go.